-On May 9, 2017, the Board declared it advisable to increase the number of authorized shares of preferred stock to 2,000,000 shares, with no change in the par value of the shares of preferred stock.
+On May 11, 2018, the Board unanimously adopted a resolution approving, subject to stockholder approval, and declaring the advisability of an amendment to the Company's Articles of Incorporation to increase the number of authorized shares of preferred stock to 2,000,000 shares, with no change in the par value of the shares of preferred stock.
+If approved, this would be the first increase in authorized preferred shares under the Company's Articles of Corporation.

 If this proposal is adopted, the increase will become effective upon the filing of the amendment to the Company's Articles of Incorporation with the Secretary of State of the State of Texas.
-The form of the proposed amendment to our Articles of Incorporation to effect the share increase is set forth below.

 If the proposal is adopted by the shareholders, the first paragraph of Article IV of the Company's Articles of Incorporation would be amended to read as follows: